 The Company is offsetting the impact of the neutralisation of the CCIRS operations.
-The net related amount is included under Other assets is EUR 1 288 331 for the financial year (Note 3.3 and 3.4).
+The net related amount included under Other liabilities is K'EUR 475 for the financial year.
+At 31 December 2021, the net related amount included under Other Assets is K'EUR 1 288.
+(Note 3.3 and 3.4).